lcorbieee/DSSI_streamlit_app/README.md

 Predict the citywide monthly request volume (the COMMUNITY_AREA == 0 rows), type by type.
 This is the core forecasting problem — one time series per request type — and where everyone should begin.
 Get a model working, validated, and beating a simple baseline here before moving on.

 **Goal 2** — forecast demand by community area
 Once citywide forecasting works, predict demand for each of the 77 community areas (the COMMUNITY_AREA 1–77 rows).
-This is harder because:

-it's many more, noisier series (77 areas × types instead of one citywide series per type), and small areas have low, choppy counts;
-demand patterns differ by neighborhood, so a single model may not transfer;
-it's the level that matters most for equitable planning — making sure resources reach the places that will need them.
+This is harder because it's many more noisier series (77 areas × types instead of one citywide series per type), and small areas have low, choppy counts; demand patterns differ by neighborhood, so a single model may not transfer; it's the level that matters most for equitable planning — making sure resources reach the places that will need them.